Get exclusive member benefits & effect social change. Join Today

 You may have difficulty urinating comfortably if you have kidney stones.
 Kidney stones are masses of hardened material located in the kidneys.

-Sometimes, painful urination is not caused by an infection, but rather by products that are used on the genital regions.
+Sometimes painful urination isn’t due to an infection.
+It can also be due to products that you use in the genital regions.
 Soaps, lotions, and bubble baths can irritate vaginal tissues.
-Dyes in laundry detergents and other toiletry products can also cause irritation and lead to painful urination in those that are sensitive to them.
+Dyes in laundry detergents and other toiletry products can also cause irritation and lead to painful urination.

-In some cases, your doctor will prescribe medication to treat painful urination.
+Your doctor may prescribe medication to treat painful urination.

-Antibiotics can treat UTIs, bacterial prostatitis, and treatable sexually transmitted infections.
-Your healthcare provider may also give you medication to calm your irritated bladder.
-Drugs used to treat IC include:
+Antibiotics can treat UTIs, bacterial prostatitis, and some sexually transmitted infections.
+Your doctor may also give you medication to calm your irritated bladder.
+Drugs used to treat IC include tricyclic antidepressants, pentosan polysulfate sodium (elmiron), and acetaminophen (Tylenol) with codeine.

 Pain associated with interstitial cystitis may be more challenging to treat.
 Results from drug therapy may be slower.
-In some instances, you may have to take medication for up to four months before you start to feel better.
+You may have to take medication for up to four months before you start to feel better.

-If you suffer from pain during urination, you should also avoid highly acidic foods in order to help your bladder heal.
-Try to stick with a bland diet for several weeks while you are receiving medical treatment.
+You should also avoid highly acidic foods to help your bladder heal.
+Try to stick with a bland diet for several weeks while you’re receiving medical treatment.

 Written by: Erica Roth